 Kathryn writes in straightforward conversational style, laced with anecdotes and analogies.
 The stories she shares cover a multitude of Caregiving situations from illness to injury.
 Whenever possible, she shows how to take a positive approach to each experience for yourself and the one you are caring for, your Careé (her own term for ‘loved one’ because, “you might not always love them but you are taking ‘care’ of them”).

 A master at multitasking, Kathryn has managed to work full time—she is the owner of San Juan Publishing Group—throughout her own Caregiver’s Journey as well as writing books about it and giving presentations on Caregiving.
 In her spare time—which is seldom and often brief—Kate likes to bury herself in a book, listen to music, play with her flowers, work out, hang with friends in the park, and build things (she swings a mean hammer).
 Kathryn writes with the inspiration of her cat, FeyFen, who she says is her co-author and BFF.

 Kathryn R Burke is the author of The Caregiver’s Journey, Navigating the Path, The Caregiver’s Journey, Building Your Care Team, and the just-published, Caregiver’s Cookbook.
 (More books, dealing with grief, long-term caregiving, and Lewy Body Disease) are on the way.

-Kate’s books are also available through the San Juan Publishing Bookstore.
+Kate’s books are also available at Maggie’s Books, Montrose, Colorado and through the San Juan Publishing Bookstore.

 Or, you can buy them on Amazon.
 If you purchase through Amazon, please leave a positive comment for her about the book.